 What Are Students Accepted into the Program Expected To Do?

-Students are expected to work 16 hours for four days (Friday, Saturday, Sunday, Monday) for a division or office or unit of the American Library Association.
-Therefore, in general, students are expected to arrive on Thursday and depart on Tuesday.
+Students are expected to work 12 - 16 hours for three to four days (Friday, Saturday, Sunday, Monday) for a division or office or unit of the American Library Association.
+Therefore, in general, students are expected to arrive on Thursday and depart on Monday.
+A few students may be asked to arrive on Wednesday or depart on Tuesday.

 - Each student must be a current ALA member and a student chapter member, and cannot have previously participated in the program;